nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
-The provided student's name is invalid/cannot be found.
+The inputted student's name is invalid or cannot be found.

     * 3a1.
 EduManage shows an error message.

       Use case resumes at step 3.

 * 3b.
-Multiple Levels were provided.
+Multiple Levels were inputted.

     * 3b1.
 EduManage shows an error message.

       Use case resumes at step 3.

 * 3c.
-No Level was provided.
+No Level was inputted.

     * 3c1.
 EduManage shows an error message.

       Use case resumes at step 3.

+***

-**Use case: Tag a student with a Subject/s**
+**Use case: Tag a student with Subject(s)**

 **MSS**

 1. Tuition teacher requests to list students.
-2. EduManage shows a list of students.
+2. EduManage shows a list of all students.
-3. Tuition teacher requests to tag a specific student in the list with a Subject by providing the student's name and Subject/s.
+3. Tuition teacher requests to tag a specific student in the list with Subject(s) by inputting the student's name and Subject(s).
-4. EduManage updates the corresponding Subject/s of the student.
+4. EduManage updates the corresponding Subject(s) of the student.

     Use case ends.